Extensions in-depth#

 "++" = [ "[path_to_project]/_build/windows-x86_64/release/exts",]

-A repo source tool can also be used to create and edit user.toml.
+.
 Provide a path to a repo or a direct path to an extension(s):

-repo source link [repo_path] - If repo produces Kit extensions add them to deps/user.toml file.
+- If repo produces Kit extensions add them todeps/user.toml

-repo source link [ext_path] - If the path is a Kit extension or folder with Kit extensions add to deps/user.toml file.
+- If the path is a Kit extension or folder with Kit extensions add todeps/user.toml

 You can always find out where an extension is coming from in Extension Manager by selecting an extension and hovering over the open button.

-You can also find it in the log, by looking either for registered message for each extension or About to startup: when it starts.
+You can also find it in the log, by looking either for registered

-Custom Search Paths Protocols
+Custom Search Paths Protocols#

 Both folders and direct paths can be extended to support other url schemes.
 If no scheme is specified, they are assumed to be local filesystem.
 The extension system provides APIs to implement custom protocols.
 This way an extension can be written to enable searching for extensions in different locations, for example: git repos.

-E.g. --ext-folder foo://abc/def – The extension manager will redirect this search path to the implementor of the foo scheme, if it was registered.
+– The extension manager will redirect this search path to the implementor of the foo

-Git URL as Extension Search Paths
+Git URL as Extension Search Paths#

-Extension omni.kit.extpath.git implements the following extension search path schemes: git, git+http, git+https, git+ssh.
-Optional URL query params are supported:
+implements the following extension search path schemes: git

-• branch git branch to checkout
+git branch to checkouttag

-• tag git tag to checkout
+git tag to checkoutsha

-• sha git sha to checkout
+git sha to checkout

 Example of usage with cmd arg:

---ext-folder git://github.com/bob/somerepo.git?branch=main&dir=exts – Add exts subfolder and main branch of this git repo as extension search paths.
+branch of this git repo as extension search paths.

 Example of usage in kit file: